Bears rattle Longhorns to give Peevey first win - Orange Leader

 For the Longhorns (0-1), there were a couple players who performed well.
 Quarterback Kheagian Heckeman would air out the ball this game with 31 passes.
 Heckeman would go 16-for-31 in the air with 122 yards, and also lead the team in rushing with 74 yards on the ground.
 His main target was Jordan Denson at wide out.
 Denson collected seven catches for 59 yards on the night.

-Neither defense had an amazing night, but Dwight Davis for the Bears had one play that would launch the Bears farther into the lead.
+Neither defense had an amazing night, but Nicholas Granger for the Bears had one play that would launch the Bears farther into the lead.
 Davis busted through the line and forced a fumble out of Heckeman, and scooped the ball and scored from 50 plus yards out.
 Davis was able to stay alert and took advantage of the Longhorns miscue.

 The Bears came out ahead in the first half with two touchdowns and held the Longhorns to no points.
 The Bears struggled getting the ball moving early in the first quarter but quarterback Ashton Landry started to heat up and took control of the offense.
 He utilized the run-option offense well.